crunchy-devops/jenkins-pic/FIRST_JOBS.md

 Press apply and save
 Hit Build Now

+### Troubleshooting
+wait and see

 ### How to check the code quality with Sonar
 Type ```http://<your_ip_address:32520>``` in your browser
-Login using user: admin  password : admin
+Login using user: admin  password : bitnami
 See the result by selecting Projects

  ![Sonar_results](screenshots/sonar_results.png)